-Pages 103-106: A relatively recent addition to the InDesign is the ability to create parent-child relationships between text and graphics frames.
+Pages 101-104: Similar to the way you can create parent-child relationships between master pages, you can also create parent-child relationships between text frames and between graphics frames.
 If you make changes to the parent object, you have the option to update the child object.
-You can use this feature to create parent-child relationships within a document and across multiple documents.